 - Code Ownership – Who has the most ownership of the code

-- Transfer of knowledge / Bus Factor - Is the knowledge being distributed across the team properly.
+- Transfer of knowledge / Bus Factor – This is the knowledge being distributed across the team properly.

 So is technical debt inherently bad?

 No it isn’t.
 You need to take a look at the product as a whole to understand that.
 Let me visualize it for you with a fictional story that a friend of mine told me.

 I worked for a very cool person – a developer in the past.
 We had zero technical debt.
 We wrote the code beautifully, we spent hours perfecting out each line so the architecture is future-proof.
 We implemented Machine Learning instead of simple if statements, we added Message Queues instead of doing synchronized requests because we need to be prepared for the billion clients that we are going to have.

 We were working on this product for 3 years – new competition arose while we were perfecting every line.
 And then one day, we ran out of money – even before our perfect product hit the market.
 And even if we did release, who knows if the competition didn’t outperform us already and if the client even wanted to use our product.
 We never showed it to anyone – why would we, it’s not perfect yet.

 And then there’s the other side – where he worked for a business-oriented person, instead of code-oriented person.
 The code was bad, some stuff was being done manually.
 After 3 months he pushed us to release an alpha version to the clients – full of bugs but mostly working.
 People started using the software and giving feedback.
 We focused on the most important parts and fixed the crucial problems first, we became fully sustainable after 3 more months and expanded the development team which is now focusing on improving all the other parts of the code, essentially fixing the technical debt.